Daniel-Ric/Daniel-Ric/README.md

 &nbsp;&nbsp;&nbsp;I've been coding since 2020.
 I build clean, fast web experiences and robust bots, and I love digging under the hood with reverse engineering—currently focusing on the PlayFab API.<br/>
 &nbsp;&nbsp;&nbsp;Client value > everything else: I ship reliable, maintainable solutions and collaborate openly to hit goals with minimal friction. <br/><br/>

-<p align="left"><b>Short Pitch (EN):</b> Web developer & bot builder with a reverse-engineering mindset.
+<p align="left">Web developer & bot builder with a reverse-engineering mindset.
 I turn complex platform constraints (e.g. PlayFab) into practical, secure solutions—fast, testable, and ready for production.</p>

 &nbsp;&nbsp;&nbsp;A selection of what I do: